garylirocks/quickrefs/azure-networking.markdown

 ![Azure gateway transit](images/azure_gateway-transit.png)

-- In above diagram, to allow connection between vNet B and on-prem, you need configure **Allow Gateway Transit** in the hub vNet, and **Use Remote Gateway** in vNet B
+- In above diagram, to allow connection between vNet B and on-prem, you need to configure **Allow Gateway Transit** on the end of hub vNet, and **Use Remote Gateway** on the end of vNet B
   - In the background, this adds routes to vNet B's route table, VPN Gateway's IP would be the Next Hop if on-prem is the destination
-- Spoke networks can **NOT** connect with each other by default through the hub network, you need to add peering between the spokes or consider using user defined routes (UDRs)
+- Spoke networks can **NOT** connect with each other by default through the hub network, you need to add peering between the spokes or using an NVA in the hub vNet
-  - Peering enables the next hop in a UDR to be the IP address of an NVA (network virtual appliance) or VPN gateway.
-Then traffic between spoke networks can flow through the NVA or VPN gateway in the hub vNet.
+  - And in the UDR of spoke vNets, use the NVA IP as the next hop.
+Then traffic between spoke networks can flow through the NVA.
 - Azure Bastion in hub network can be used to access VMs in spoke network (networks must be in same tenant)

 Peering on each side has these settings: